 Whatever it is, getting married to prove something to someone—or yourself—is a god awful reason to do it.

 The fact is that a marriage isn’t going to work unless both people are in it for each other and no one else.
-The world doesn’t care if you get married.
+The state may treat you differently, but outside maybe your parents, the world genuinely doesn’t care if you get married.
 Billions of people have done it.
 You don’t get a gold star and extra warm cookies on the plane just because you’re married.
 You also don’t get to rub it in anyone’s face for more than a few months, tops.
 And then what?